pvdz/preval/tests/cases/normalize/expressions/statement/for_c/auto_ident_prop_complex.md

 - (todo) objects in isFree check
-- (todo) regular property access of an ident feels tricky;
+- (todo) do we want to support MemberExpression as expression statement in free loops?

 ## Globals